UTM Source Codes

 There are multiple steps to set up this automatic tracking.
 Let's walk through them.

 The first step is to make sure you enter the appropriate UTM code for any sources and/or campaigns where it is applicable.
 The UTM source or campaign code are found in the URL for your landing page.
-Let's look at the URL to a Lawmatics advertisement below:
+Let's look at the sample URL to a Lawmatics advertisement below:

 At first glance, this URL looks like a lot of mumbo jumbo.
 As you look closer, you will see both a utm_campaign and a utm_source.
 Each are followed by the = character.
 The data that comes after the = is going to be your UTM code.
 So for the URL above, the UTM Source and the UTM campaign are as follows: